 Bullying can be verbal or physical, and can be directed at both staff and students.
-The school practices a preventative strategy to reduce the chances of bullying, and our anti-bullying policy is instilled in our curriculum and everything we do at the school.
-It is made very clear to pupils what is expected of them in terms of respecting their peers, members of the public, and staff, and any intentional breach of this will result in possible disciplinary procedures in accordance with the anti-bullying policy.
+The school practices a preventative strategy to reduce the chances of bullying, and our anti-bullying policy is instilled in our curriculum and used as a basis for teaching students how to behave as a responsible member of society.
+It is made very clear to pupils what is expected of them in terms of respecting their peers, members of the public, and staff, and any intentional breach of this will result in possible disciplinary procedures in accordance with the anti- bullying policy.